cosmos/gaia/docs/docs/governance/submitting.md

 6. `--fees` is a flat-rate incentive for a validator to process your transaction.
    - Many nodes use a minimum fee to disincentivize transaction spamming.
    - 7500uatom is equal to 0.0075 ATOM.
 8. `--node` is using an established node to send the transaction to the Cosmos Hub 4 network.
-For available nodes, please look at the [Chain Registry](https://github.com/cosmos/chain-registry/blob/master/cosmoshub/chain.json) (e.g. https://rpc.cosmos.network:443).
+For available nodes, please look at the [Chain Registry](https://github.com/cosmos/chain-registry/blob/master/cosmoshub/chain.json).

 **Note**: be careful what you use for `--fees`.
 A mistake here could result in spending hundreds or thousands of ATOMs accidentally, which cannot be recovered.